BlancheMiret/nlp_cefr_classification/README.md

          - :ok:

-     - Attention : `model.predict_classes`, function was removed in tensorflow 2.6. had to replace.
+     - Attention : `model.predict_classes`, function was removed in tensorflow 2.6. had to replace the function in the code.
 No package version specified in code.

    - Usage : `python3 monolingual_cv.py ../data/DE/`